- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

-However, the noise from your motorcycle helmet can actually be deafening – quite literally.
-Motorcycle noise is limited to somewhere between 80-100 decibels (Db) in some states (1) but the noise inside a helmet when it’s windy can regularly get up to 100 Db and more (2).
+Helmet noise reduction isn’t just for comfort either; the noise from your motorcycle helmet can literally be deafening.
+Your motorcycle’s exhaust alone is somewhere between 80-100 decibels (Db) if stock, but the noise inside a helmet when it’s windy can regularly get up to 100 Db and more.

 Got questions?
 We’re going to answer the most important ones, including: